nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 ### Beginners Paradise

- &#x1F4A1;  There is a basic state space model script in `astsa` for beginners:
+ &#x1F4A1;  There is a basic linear state space model script in `astsa` for beginners - kind of like fitting ARMA models :

 > **`ssm()`**